unearth4334/eml2md/README.md

 # EML to Markdown Converter

-This tool converts email files (`.eml`) to Markdown format (`.md`) while preserving the email thread structure and extracting attachments.
+This tool converts email files (`.eml`) to Markdown format (`.md`) while preserving the email thread structure, extracting attachments, and intelligently removing duplicate emails in threads.

 ## Features

 - Converts `.eml` files to Markdown format
-- Preserves email thread structure using two methods:
+- Preserves email thread structure using multiple methods:
   - Standard RFC822 embedded message detection
   - Pattern matching to detect quoted emails in the body text
+  - SimHash-based deduplication to remove redundant email content
 - Extracts and saves attachments
+- Organizes content in chronological order (oldest-to-newest or newest-to-oldest)
 - Moves processed files to a separate directory
 - Creates a clean directory structure for output files